Overview

 Causes

-No one knows what causes Kawasaki disease, but scientists don't believe the disease is contagious from person to person.
-Some think that Kawasaki disease happens after a bacterial or viral infection, or that it's linked to other environmental factors.
+No one knows what causes Kawasaki disease.
+But experts don't believe the disease spreads from person to person.
+Some think that Kawasaki disease happens after a bacterial or viral infection, or that it's linked to factors in the environment.
 Certain genes might make children more likely to get Kawasaki disease.

 Risk factors